Abdominal and Digestive Conditions / Diagnoses

 Vomiting

-Vomiting is common in infants and other children.
-Often it occurs along with diarrhea and is caused by a virus.
-Other infections, pain, excitement and coughing may also cause vomiting.
+Vomiting is common in children.
+When vomiting occurs with diarrhea, it may be caused by a virus.
+Other infections, excitement, coughing and gastroesophageal reflux (GERD) may also cause vomiting.

-Vomiting can cause dehydration or "drying out", which can be very serious.
+Too much vomiting can cause dehydration, which can be very serious.
 Dehydration happens when your child loses too much liquid.
-You can prevent dehydration by increasing the amount of liquid your child drinks.

 Early Signs